SuperCoder-101/Raspberry-Pi-24-7-BeeCamera/README.md

 ## - Flashing
 Once you have your OS image downloaded, you can go ahead and flash it onto the SD card.
 You should have a good-quality SD card with at least 64 GB for this project.
 You can do this with the Raspberry Pi Imager https://www.raspberrypi.com/software/

-## - Your first boot
+## - Your First Boot
 You want to insert your new microSD into the slot on your Raspberry Pi and power it.
-Then connect it to Wi-Fi once it has finished booting, then open up the console/terminal and type the commands below.
+Then connect it to Wi-Fi once it has finished booting, and then open up the console/terminal and type the commands below.

 ```python
 sudo apt-get update